White Spaghetti (Espagueti Blanco) – Creamy Mexican Classic

 I love that this white Mexican spaghetti:

-• Feels comforting without being heavy
+• Feels cozy without being intense

-• Reheats surprisingly well
+• Reheats well if you do it gently

 Ingredients You’ll Need